SouthGreenPlatform/genoring/README.md

    access it through: http://localhost:8080/ Currently, HTTPS (SSL) is not supported but it will in future versions.

-Q. Why GenoRing relies on a PREL script to manage everything?
+Q. Why GenoRing relies on a PERL script to manage everything?
-A. The main goals of GenoRing are to be easy to use, with very few requirements, to be modulable and, easy to maintain.
+A. The main goals of GenoRing are to be easy to use, with very few requirements, to be modular and, easy to maintain.
   Running it with a single command line was a key point.
 Several choices were
   possible:
   - Aks the user to use Docker compose commands but it would require the user to